 Sadly, we’ve seen many families fighting each other in court.
 And often, the grievances get entangled with history and varied interpretations of events.
 You’re not making any headway and your legal fees are adding up.
-That’s when your attorney may suggest that you consider mediation or arbitration, which can be highly cost-effective alternatives to litigation.Mediation and Arbitration – what’s the difference?
+That’s when your attorney may suggest that you consider us for mediation or arbitration, which can be highly cost-effective alternatives to litigation.Mediation and Arbitration – what’s the difference?

 Both mediation and arbitration are forms of dispute resolution geared toward obtaining a faster end to a disagreement.

-Mediation is a good choice when the parties are willing to consider compromise as a means of achieving a final resolution.
+Mediation is a good choice when you and the other parties are willing to consider compromise as a means of achieving a final resolution.
 The parties agree on a neutral attorney to act as the mediator.
 The mediator helps the parties understand each other’s positions and works to develop options to resolve the dispute in ways that are mutually beneficial.
 In most cases, the mediation process is done in a day.
 Read more…

 Arbitration is suitable for parties who prefer to “have their day in court” rather than compromise.
 It is typically faster than court litigation and has the added benefit of privacy.
 Unlike court litigation, the parties get to pick the arbitrator who will decide the case.
 Read more…